BlakeCS-Spring2015/blakecs-spring2015.github.io/ForLoops.md

     Error 2
     ```

     b.
 Rewrite the code in the previous question so that it runs correctly.

-YOUR CODE HERE

-Writing
+###Writing:

-Write a few lines of code that do the following:
+1. Write a few lines of code that do the following:

+    a.
 Make a program that takes every number in a list, triples it, and prints the list.

-YOUR CODE HERE
+    b.
 Create a program using a for loop that asks the user for an input, then checks to see if the user’s input is in the range 0 to 23.
 This can be done by iterating until the input is found, or until the entire list has been searched without finding the input.
 Finally, have the code  print whether or not the input has been found, its index, and then end the loop.

-YOUR CODE HERE

-Extensions
+###Extensions:

-Write a program that does the following:
+1. Write a program that does the following:

+    a.
 For each item in a predefined list, print all the numbers that number is divisible by.

     Example: If the list = [2, 4]: the printout should be:

         2 is divisible by 1
         2 is divisible by 2
         4 is divisible by 1
         4 is divisible by 2
         4 is divisible by 4

-YOUR CODE HERE
+    b.
 Write a program that solves the following problem:

     Use nested for loops to print out all of the possible pairs of numbers in the lists below.

         list_x = [0, 1, 2, 3, 4]
         list_y = [5, 6, 7, 8, 9]

-Output should be:
+    output should be:

         0 5
         0 6
         0 7
         …

-YOUR CODE HERE